iTwin/viewer/packages/modules/web-viewer-react/README.md

 #### Required

-- `contextId` - GUID for the context (project, asset, etc.) that contains the iModel that you wish to view
+- `iTwinId` - GUID for the iTwin (project, asset, etc.) that contains the iModel that you wish to view
 - `iModelId` - GUID for the iModel that you wish to view
-- `authConfig` - OIDC configuration or an instance of an iTwin.js [BrowserAuthorizationClient](https://www.itwinjs.org/reference/frontend-authorization-client/browserauthorization/browserauthorizationclient/)
+- `authClient` - Client that implements the [ViewerAuthorizationClient](https://github.com/iTwin/viewer/blob/master/packages/modules/viewer-react/src/services/auth/ViewerAuthorization.ts) interface
+- `enablePerformanceMonitors` - Enable reporting of data from timed events in the iTwin Viewer in order to aid in future performance optimizations.
+These are the metrics that will be collected and logged to the browser's performance timeline as well as to Azure Application Insights:
+  - Duration of startup to the initialization of iTwin.js services
+  - Duration of startup to the establishment of a connection to the iModel
+  - Duration of startup to the creation of a view state for the iModel
+  - Duration of startup until the last tile is loaded and rendered for the initial iModel view

 #### Optional

-- `changeSetId` - changeset id to view if combined with the contextId and iModelId props
+- `changeSetId` - changeset id to view if combined with the iTwinId and iModelId props
 - `backend` - backend connection info (defaults to the iTwin General Purpose backend)
 - `theme` - override the default theme
 - `defaultUiConfig` - hide or override default tooling and widgets